-Once a match has been found, the modem will read in the next 66 symbols as if they were a 'Header' block, decoding the symbols and checking the CRC1 checksum.
+The modem will then read the next 22 symbols as station ID data.
+They will be decoded and the CRC0 checked.
 If this is incorrect, the modem will resume the search, looking for a fresh Frame Sync pattern.

-If the received CRC1 is correct, the 10 decoded data bytes will be placed into the Data Block Buffer, the BFREE and IRQ bits of the Status Register will be set to '1' and the CRCERR bit cleared to '0'.
+If the received CRC0 is correct, the following 'S' symbol will be read into the SVAL bits of the Status Register and the SRDY, BFREE, and IRQ bits set to '1', the CRCERR bit cleared to '0', and the three decoded Station ID bytes placed into the Data Block Buffer.

-Once detecting that the BFREE bit of the Status Register has gone to '1', the μ C should read the 10 bytes from the Data Block Buffer and then write the next task to the modem's Command Register.
+Upon detecting that the BFREE bit of the Status Register has gone to '1', the $\mu$ C should read the three Station ID bytes from the Data Block Buffer and then write the next task to the modem's Command Register.